Jacques Abady

 Jacques Abady QC (2 October 1872 – 15 April 1964) was a British lawyer.

 Early life

-Born on 2 October 1872, into a Jewish family, Abady was educated at Manchester Grammar School and the Birkbeck Institute.
+Born on 2 October 1872, into a Syrian Jewish family, Abady was educated at Manchester Grammar School and the Birkbeck Institute.
 His first vocation was as an engineer, becoming a Member of the Institute of Mechanical Engineering and inventing several scientific instruments.

 Legal career

 Later, Abady decided to pursue a legal career, and was called to the bar by the Middle Temple in 1905.
 He became a bencher of the Middle Temple in 1941.
 He was a member of Westminster City Council between 1906 and 1912, and then again from 1916 to 1959, also serving as the Mayor of Westminster in 1927–1928.

 Death

 Abady died in Sussex on 15 April 1964, at the age of 91.

 Personal life

 Abady had one son with his wife.
 In his spare time, Abady enjoyed writing thrillers and plays.
 He was a member of the Hurlingham Club and the Constitutional Club.